OpenBazaar/official_site/_posts/blog/2018-12-13/2018-12-13-how-openbazaar-bitcoin-could-kill-the-american-pickers-economy.markdown

 **This clip demonstrates a few common themes in the show:**

 1. The owner of the item had lost track of where it was.
 Often in the show, the owners aren't even aware of the item's existence.
-2. The method to determine a price to sell the item was informal, and time consuming.
+2. The method to determine a price to sell the item was informal and time-consuming.
 There's a good chance one of the parties in the trade was far away from a 'market price'.
 3. Transactions are done in person, in cash.

 The setting of the show is somewhat unique; they typically find rural collectors who have barns full of old items.
 But some of the themes of the show are mirrored in the broader economy as well, at least in developed economies.